LTUC/amman-dotnet-401d2/Curriculum/Class04/lab/README.md

 marks on the board are occupied.

 Stay within scope of this project.
-Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned prework.
+Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned pre-work.
 If you are unsure if it is within scope, please ask a TA or instructor.

 ## Tests